-plar, ideal, plan, design.
 MODERNISM, an epistemological theory (held by LeRoy, Loisy, Sabatier, Tyrrell), which reduces the supernatural order to a projection of the human mind.
 According to this theory God is made to Man's image and likeness.
 Modernism is a compound of agnosticism and immanentism.
 It is philosophic Idealism applied to the supernatural order.
 Syn: Higher Criticism.
-MOLECULE (L. dim. of moles, mass), the smallest particle of a chemical compound; a group of atoms.

-MODEL (L. modus, manner), prototype, exam-
+MOLECULE (L. dim. of moles, mass), the small-